SymfonyCasts/vue/sfcasts/ep1/ajax.md

 ## Installing Axios

-To make, those calls, we're going to use a library called Axios.
+To make those, we're going to use a library called Axios.
 To install it, open a new terminal tab and run:

 ```terminal
 yarn add axios --dev
 ```

-The `--dev` part isn't really important.
+The `--dev` part isn't very important.

 The other popular option for AJAX calls is to use `fetch()` instead of Axios.
 `fetch()` is actually a built-in JavaScript function, which means you don't need any outside library.
-However, if you need to support IE 11. then you *will* need a polyfill to use it.
+However, if you need to support IE 11, then you *will* need a polyfill to use it.
 Both Axios and fetch are great options.

 ## Investigating our API

-For our first trick, let's load some products onto the page.
+For our first trick, let's load products onto the page.
 Our app already has an API - powered by API Platform - and you can see its docs by going to `/api`.
-Scroll down to the docs about products.
-Expand the endpoint to `GET /api/products`.
+Scroll down to the section about products and expand the endpoint for `GET /api/products`.

-The best way to see how this works is to try it out.
-Let's see... hit Execute and... here it is: the response body.
+The best way to see how this works is... to try it!
+Let's see... hit Execute and... here's the response body.
 We already have a set of products in the database.

 If you haven't used API Platform before - it's *no* problem.
 But, the structure with `@id`, `@context`, `hydra:member` and other keys might look odd.
-This *is* JSON, but it's using a format called JSON-LD Hydra, which is basically JSON with extra metadata - each response will have the same structure with extra fields to give you more info.
+This *is* JSON, but it's using a format called JSON-LD Hydra, which is basically JSON with extra metadata: each response will have the same structure with extra fields to give you more info.
+It's super handy.

 Now, notice that the URL to the endpoint is `/api/products`.
-But if we put `/api/products` in your browser... we don't see the JSON!
+But if we put `/api/products` in our browser... we don't see JSON!
 It's the same documentation page!
 That's because API Platform *realizes* - by reading the `Accept` header - that we're requesting this from a browser and so it returns HTML.
 When we request this from Axios with no `Accept` header, we'll get back JSON.

-But if you ever want to see the JSON in a browser, there's a hack: add `.jsonld` to the end of the URL. *This* is our endpoint.
+But if you ever want to see the JSON in a browser to see how it looks, there's a
+hack: add `.jsonld` to the end of the URL. *This* is our endpoint.

-Ok, go *all* the way back to our homepage and...
+Let's go *all* the way back to our homepage and...
 I'll re-open the browser dev tools.

 ## Making the AJAX Call from mounted()